fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 To access your chart of accounts:

 1. Select "Accounting" from the left menu
-2. Choose "chart of accounts" from the submenu
+2. Choose "Chart of Accounts" from the submenu

 <details>
 <summary>Why is a well-structured chart of accounts important?</summary>